reikdas/docker-ddloader/README.md

 And then execute the `execdd.sh` script.
 The syntax is - `./execdd.sh <op> /1G.txt <num_nodes>`. `op` is one of `WordCount`, `Whitespace` and `CharFreq`. `num_nodes` is either 1, 2 or 3.

-For eg. to run WordCount on all 3 nodes, we would do-
+For eg. to run Character frequency count on all 3 nodes, we would do-
 ```
-./execdd.sh WordCount /1G.txt 3
+./execdd.sh CharFreq /1G.txt 3
 ```

 The way the script is set up right now, only supports executing the script from `datanode1`.
 Feel free to look at the script and compile/copy over the executable to different nodes, to try out different combinations.